jesse-bennett/jesse-bennett.github.io/README.md

 This game is very simple, but it's a great brainless way to kill some time.

 # Barrage
+Barrage is a casual combat game.
+The major twist here is that when you stop moving, time slows down!
+This allows you to dodge enemy projectiles and fire back more effectively.

 # Chain Reactions
+Chain Reactions is a Sandbox game where you set up dominoes, ping-pong balls, and all sorts of other things in sequence and then knock the whole thing down.
+It's fun, it's satisfying, and it's simple.